History of rail transport in Great Britain 1923–1947: Changes and developments

 In addition to those mainly passenger locomotives, many new classes of freight engines were produced: the pannier tank locomotives of the GWR and the Garratt heavy freight 2-6-0+0-6-2 locomotive of the LMS (although the latter were not a huge success and only a few were built) being two examples.

 Total length of the British railways at 1 January 1923 was 19,585 route miles (31,336 km).
-From the end of the 1920s, when it was obvious that the motor vehicle was in the ascendancy, dozens of little-used branch lines began to close: some to passenger traffic, many completely.
+With the rise in road traffic starting at the end of the 1920s, dozens of little-used branch lines began to close; some to passenger traffic, many completely.

 Although few railways were constructed, some new works were undertaken.
 Among them were: